 (2) The individual resided in the same household with the child prior to the child reaching the age of majority, including any period of temporary absence, and openly held out the child as the individual’s child.

+(3) Pursuant to section - GG, they submit to court ordered genetic testing and the results, as stated in a report prepared by the testing laboratory, do not exclude the possibility of their parentage of the child, provided the results of the testing disclose the individual has at least a ninety-nine percent probability of parentage, using a prior probability of .50 as calculated by using the combined relationship index obtained in the testing; and a combined relationship index of at least one hundred to one.

 (b) A presumption of parentage under this section may be overcome, and competing claims to parentage may be resolved, only by an adjudication under part V or VI or a valid denial of parentage under part V.

 PART IV.
 VOLUNTARY ESTABLISHMENT OF PARENTAGE